r4ghu/IntroToPandas/README.md

 # IntroToPandas
 This repo contains material covered in 'Intro to Pandas' talk given as a part of Victoria Data Science Meetup.
+For more details about the Data Science community in Victoria, please visit the following link - [**Victoria Data Science Meetup**](https://www.meetup.com/Victoria-Data-Science-Meetup/)

 ## Requirements